pubg/api-documentation-content/rst/getting-started.rst

 Getting Player Mastery Stats
 -----------------------------
 Weapon Mastery and Survival Mastery information can be obtained for players by querying the weapon_mastery and survival_mastery endpoints.
 Don't forget to replace '$platform', and '$playerId' with your own information.
-NOTE: Weapon Mastery stats (accessed by {Item_Weapon}.StatsTotal) before 18.2 update were combined Official and Competitive stats.
-Those stats will no longer be updated, although they are still accessible using weaponSummaries.{Item_Weapon}.StatsTotal.
-Weapon Mastery stats after 18.2 update are separated into {Item_Weapon}.OfficialStatsTotal and {Item_Weapon}.CompetitiveStatsTotal with some different fields than previously.
+NOTE: Weapon Mastery stats were reset as part of the 18.2 update, and separated into "OfficialStatsTotal" and "CompetitiveStatsTotal".

 Weapon Mastery::